hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 If using a `.env` file to configure environment variables, then the file must be in the `permissioning-smart-contracts` directory.

+!!! tip

+    You can use environment variables to retain existing contracts if required.
+For example:

+    * `RETAIN_ADMIN_CONTRACT` to retain the current admin list
+    * `RETAIN_NODE_RULES_CONTRACT` to retain the current Node rules contract
+    * `RETAIN_ACCOUNT_RULES_CONTRACT` to retain the current Account rules contract

 1. Legacy: If they exist, rename the following environment variables:
     * `PANTHEON_NODE_PERM_ACCOUNT` to `BESU_NODE_PERM_ACCOUNT`
     * `PANTHEON_NODE_PERM_KEY` to `BESU_NODE_PERM_KEY`